 A simple method to remind yourself to stay hydrated throughout the day is having a glass of water with every snack and/or meal.
 Not only will this help you to eat smaller portions of food (and cut back on the calories if you substitute out your usual calorie-dense drink), it will aid in your body's digestive process.
 Remember to always drink if you are thirsty, sweaty, or if it's hot.

 What About Water from Food or Other Drinks?

 Calculating your water intake from the moisture in your food is so lengthy and involved that it wouldn't be worth trying.
 Especially since the amount added from food would only be a small portion of your daily minimum.
 But when it comes to other drinks, there are basically two types: caloric and non-caloric.

 Since caloric drinks might be the main culprits in making people fat, drinking them to maintain your health may not be worth it.
-Not only do these fail to curb your hormonal appetite, but also our bodies are not evolutionarily equipped to handle such calorie-dense liquids.
+Not only do these fail to curb your hormonal appetite, but also our bodies are not evolutionary equipped to handle such calorie-dense liquids.
 Remember, the popularity of calorie-dense liquids (besides milk and alcohol) is a relatively recent phenomenon.
 Drinks such as soda and coffee also contain sodium and caffeine, which can actually dehydrate you more.

 Diet drinks and non-caloric drinks like Diet Pepsi or Powerade Zero seem to be a suitable substitute for water and can also help your body maintain its electrolyte balance.
 But studies have shown that artificial sweeteners may increase appetite.
-These drinks aren’t healthy for you; they’re just healthier than their sugary alternatives.
-At no point should they be considered for your primary source of hydration.
+These drinks aren't healthy for you; they're just healthier than their sugary alternatives.
+At no point should they be considered your primary source of hydration.